Margaritaville Lake Resort: Facilities

 The Resort Complex consists of five interconnecting buildings and several outlying buildings.
 Most of the resort activities and amenities are located on the Resort Complex.
 The Estates Complex buildings are designed to look like houses on the outside, but are individual units on the inside.
 Amenities include The Oaks, an 18-hole golf course, Jolly Mon Indoor Water Park, Port of Indecision Marina, and a popular lakeside dining restaurant - Landshark Bar & Grill.
-The Resort is open to the public and allows outside traffic to utilize it's Lakeside Pool where the popular Tiki Hut Bar is located.
+The Resort is open to the public and allows outside traffic to utilize its Lakeside Pool where the popular Tiki Hut Bar is located.

 The Tan-Tar-A Resort Seaplane Base serves the resort.
 It is a privately owned, public-use seaplane base located six nautical miles (11 km) north of the central business district of Osage Beach.
 The base has one seaplane landing area designated NW/SE, measuring 13,000 x 1,200 feet (3,962 x 366 m).